ExpediaGroup/stream-registry/docs/docs/architecture/index.md

 `generic-kafka-stream-provider` to work with the Apache Kafka stream platform in a generic manner.
 Chances are, that Acme Inc, might want to expand on this generic functionality and add Acme-specific ConfigMaps and functionality.
-They can do so by extending `generic-kafa-stream-provider` to come up with an `acme-kafka-stream-provider`.
+They can do so by extending `generic-kafka-stream-provider` to come up with an `acme-kafka-stream-provider`.

 These stream providers are typically jar files that have classes that